IamnotTanzania/quizzes/README.md

 Can you decode the rest of the example?

 But we're just getting started...
-If you can decode all messages from all 6 levels, you get bucks. (more info after you solved all messages).
+If you can decode all messages from all 6 levels, you get a prize. (more info in the wiki)

 **BONUS TIP:** Sometimes, you'll find some weird words, for example: you've stumbled accross this *mag net*, what do you do?
 You'll need to "merge" them into an actual word.
 In this example, *mag net* turns to *magnet*

-There are also tips throughout each level, I'm not gonna bother listing them here.
+There are also tips throughout each level, I'm not gonna bother listing them here